Erlangen Program at Large-1: Geometry of Invariants: Joint invariants: Orthogonality and Inversions

 which is build from the second-order invariant \(\scalar{\cdot}{\cdot}\).
-Now we can reduce the order of this invariant by f\/ixing \(\cycle{s}{\bs}_3\) be the real line (which is itself invariant).
+Now we can reduce the order of this invariant by fixing \(\cycle{s}{\bs}_3\) be the real line (which is itself invariant).
 The obtained invariant of two cycles deserves a special consideration.
-Alternatively it emerges from Def\/initions~\ref{de:orthogonality-first} and~\ref{de:self-adj-cycle}.
+Alternatively it emerges from Definitions~\ref{de:orthogonality-first} and~\ref{de:self-adj-cycle}.